JuanJHernandezA/JuanJHernandezA/README.md

 - 📱 Build high-performance, user-friendly apps
 - 🧠 Strengthen my backend skills with Node.js and PostgreSQL
+- 🐍 Improve my data handling, automation, and scripting skills using Python
+- ☕ Deepen my understanding of object-oriented programming and backend development with Java
-- 🌍 Collaborate on open-source projects
+- 🌍 Collaborate on open-source projects and contribute to the developer community

 ---